STT-CBS: A Conflict-Based Search Algorithm for Multi-Agent Path Finding with Stochastic Travel Times: Conclusion

 \section{Conclusion}

 STT-CBS offers quantifiable robustness to stochastic travel time delays in realistic multi-agent path finding scenarios compared with the standard CBS method, while minimizing the expected solution cost.
-In future work, we plan to combine STT-CBS with task assignment to obtain a simultaneous assignment and path finding algorithm (see, e.g., CBS-TA~\cite{cbsta} and CBM~\cite{cbm}) with robustness to stochastic travel times and other realistic disturbances.
+An interesting direction for future work is the integration of stochastic travel time models into other path planning algorithms, such as some of the many variants and extensions of Conflict-Based Search \citep{cbsta,cbm,disjointcbs,kyle}.
+In addition, the multi-agent path planning literature will benefit from a comparison of different `robust' MAPF solvers in both realistic simulations and hardware experiments.